defold/defold/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. iOS8.1, Windows 10, High Sierra]
  - Device: [e.g. iPhone6]

+**Minimal repro case project (OPTIONAL):**
+Please attach a minimal project where the bug is reproduced.
+This will greatly help the person trying to investigate and fix the bug.

 **Workaround (OPTIONAL):**
 If there is a workaround, please describe it here.